DeeMcShmee/MSSQLDocker/README.md

 When done, we need to install the distro wanted (I used Ubuntu by default)
 #wsl.ps1

+Once Ubuntu has loaded, we need to make sure that systemd is loaded at boot So whe need to create a file called wsl.conf in /etc with this inside [Boot] systemd=true

 Need to update && upgrade Ubuntu and add Docker to the mix
 #thelinuxside